Liposuction in New York City

 Liposuction, also know as Lipo, was first developed in France in the 1970s.
 It came to the U.S. in the 80s.
 Liposuction is a surgical procedure where a small incision is made and a cannula (a hollow tube connected to a suction device) is inserted to break loose and suction out unwanted pockets of fat.
 Different methods are used by Dr. Shridharani in New York City depending on your unique needs.
 He uses the tumescent method in all liposuction procedures, where a solution of saline, lidocaine, and epinephrine is first injected into the target area.
 This solution constricts the blood vessels to create less blood loss and subsequent bruising, it anesthetizes the area, and it makes the fat easier to break loose and suction away.
 At Luxurgery, in addition to traditional suction-assisted liposuction, we offer power-assisted liposuction, ultrasound-assisted liposuction, and laser-assisted liposuction.

-What Areas Can Liposuction Improve?
+What Areas Can Liposuction Target?

 Liposuction may be used to reduce localized fat deposits of the: